Piscataway High School: New Jersey v. T. L. O.

-In 1984, the school was involved in a case that made it to the Supreme Court of the United States.
+An incident which occurred at the school in 1980 became a case that made it to the Supreme Court of the United States (in 1985).

-A 14-year-old freshman, known only by the initials T. L. O., was caught by a teacher smoking in a bathroom with another girl at the high school.
+On March 7, 1980, a 14-year-old freshman, identified in court documents only by the initials T. L. O., was caught by a teacher smoking in a bathroom with another girl at the high school.
 The teacher took both students to the Principal's Office where they met with Assistant Vice Principal Theodore Choplick.
 In a search of T. L. O.'s purse, Choplick observed a pack of cigarettes, and while removing the cigarettes he noticed a package of rolling papers, often closely tied to the use of marijuana.
 Choplick then began a more thorough search for the evidence of drugs, which revealed a small amount of marijuana, a pipe, empty plastic bags, a large quantity of money in $1 bills, an index card that appeared to list students who owed T. L. O. money, and two letters that implicated T. L. O. in being a drug dealer.

 Choplick then notified T. L. O.'s mother and the police, to whom he turned over the evidence of drug dealing.
 The police requested the mother to take her daughter to police headquarters, where T. L. O. confessed to selling marijuana at the high school.
 Using the confession and the evidence obtained by Choplick's search, the State brought delinquency charges against T. L. O. in the Juvenile and Domestic Relations Court of Middlesex County.

 T. L. O. claimed the assistant principal's search violated the Fourth Amendment.
 She moved to suppress the evidence found in her purse as well as her confession, arguing, the evidence was "fruit of the poisonous tree."
 The Juvenile Court denied the motion to suppress.
 Although the court concluded that the Fourth Amendment did apply to searches carried out by school officials, it held: